What if the baby cries with grandma? Here, a sad grandma asked what she is doing wrong since her granddaughter cries when grandma holds her.

 Baby Crying When Seeing Grandma

-It may take a little while but your granddaughter will form a great bound with you that will last a life time if you just let the process take its time.
-Don’t give up on her and don’t think that there is anything wrong with any of you.
+It may take a little while but your granddaughter will form a great bond with you that will last a lifetime if you just let the process take its time.
+Don’t give up on her, and don’t think that there is anything wrong with any of you.
 You don’t mention how old your granddaughter is, but during their first whole year, most babies go through stages of being afraid of a lot of things including everyone else but their mom or dad.
 It is a natural development and actually good in the sense that it shows that your granddaughter’s mind is developing.

-Her reactions are not meant to harm you, so please do not take personally!
+Her reactions are not meant to harm you, so please do not take them personally!

 Best wishes to you and your family,